Imagine that you were looking for a job, and you had two offers on the table. Both were offering you the exact same salary, for a similar role.

 Why is Employer Branding Important?

 “If you choose to work with us, this is how we will improve your life.”

-That’s the message shared by great employer branding.
+That’s the message shared by great employer branding in recruitment.
 Choosing an employer is a major life decision, and thanks to the remote work revolution, talented workers have more options than ever before.

 Applicants are busy.
 They don’t want to play a guessing game about whether or not they’ll fit in at a new organization; they want to know exactly what they’re getting into, before their first day.

 A good employer branding strategy helps you attract top talent.
 But it also helps you connect with people who share your values, and will naturally thrive at your organization.